ZOulhadj/dotfiles/README.md

 # Dotfiles

+**This repository is work in progress and is not guaranteed to work.**

 The goal of this repository is for me to be able to have a custom, efficient and reproducible system that can be easily installed.